php-ocr/.github/profile/README.md

 ## Description
 This library is an abstraction layer for PHP over the Optical Character Recognition engines.

+The key feature of the library is that is has no production dependencies.
+For example, the HTTP-related code is using only [PSR](https://www.php-fig.org/) interfaces and you are free to pick any implementation library and any version of that library thas fits the needs of your project.

 ## Usage
 Add the core package to your project.
 ~~~